igaray/tesina/md/niko2019_responsive_compilers_en.md

   There have been subtle bugs introduced when the sentinel value is returned but the error has not been actually reported, usually because the error is expected to be reported by some other, later phase in the compiler and that phase ends up being skipped because of the error sentinel.
   The phase is skipped because it is known an error was already encountered, and we want to avoid reporting errors in duplicate.

   The invariant of reporting errors where and when they occur and only producing sentinel values after the report makes it clear that later, if you receive a sentinel, reporting is not necessary.

 # Example: error type

-  so this might be an example of you know just basically whenever you make something that represents a type or whatever just include an error in there
+  E.g. whenever a type is represented, include an error value in its representation.

   ```rust
   enum Type {